oxcamne/oxcam/docs/install.md

 If you checked 'Load Minimal Database' in the setup form, the login will take you to the My Account menu which will include the option to join the mailing list.
 Joining the mailing list will create your 'member' account with full admin privileges.
 You now have a working Oxcam system that can manage a mailing list and free events, but without paid events, paid membership categories, online payments, or accounting.

 The minimal database initializes the content copied from our OxCamNE database in the tables: Colleges, Email_Lists, Pages, CoA, Bank_Accounts, and Bank_Rules.
-Any and all of these tables you may wish to edit once your are up and running, for example many of the web pages may be inapplicable or need modification for your group.
+Any and all of these tables you may wish to edit once your are up and running, for example many of the web pages may be inapplicable or need modification for your group, but having all these elements in the minimal database provides useful templates.

 If your group is for alumni of only one of the Universities, you will wish to eliminate the irrelevant Colleges.
 You can do this by going to the 'Databases in Oxcam' section of the Py4web dashboard and clicking the button for the db.Colleges table.
 Type e.g. 'name contains oxford' to identify the colleges you **don't** want and then you can easily delete them.